AnKiTu03/Zeotap-assignment/README.md

 ### Prerequisites

-- Python 3.7 or higher
+- Python 3.8 or higher
 - pip (Python package installer)
-- API keys for OpenWeatherMap and Mailgun (for weather alerts)
+- API keys for OpenWeatherMap and Gemini

 ### Steps